RillingDev/rilling.dev/source/_posts/its-all-in-my-head.md

 ### Color Scheme

-You can tell browsers if your page supports dark and/or light color schemes (like this one) using the following:
+You can tell browsers if your page supports dark and/or light color schemes using the following:

 ```html
 <meta name="color-scheme" content="dark light" />
 ```

 See ['color-scheme' in the MDN metadata documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta/name#standard_metadata_names_defined_in_other_specifications) for details.

+Note that instead of this, you can also use [the corresponding CSS property](https://developer.mozilla.org/en-US/docs/web/CSS/color-scheme).

 ## Canonical